Magnetic monopole: Maxwell's equations

 Maxwell's equations of electromagnetism relate the electric and magnetic fields to each other and to the distribution of electric charge and current.
 The standard equations provide for electric charge, but they posit zero magnetic charge and current.
 Except for this constraint, the equations are symmetric under the interchange of the electric and magnetic fields.
 Maxwell's equations are symmetric when the charge and electric current density are zero everywhere, as in vacuum.

 Maxwell's equations can also be written in a fully symmetric form if one allows for "magnetic charge" analogous to electric charge.
 With the inclusion of a variable for the density of magnetic charge, say ρ_{m}, there is also a "magnetic current density" variable in the equations, j_{m}.

 If magnetic charge does not exist – or if it exists but is absent in a region of space – then the new terms in Maxwell's equations are all zero, and the extended equations reduce to the conventional equations of electromagnetism such as ∇ ⋅ B = 0 (where ∇⋅ is the divergence operator and B is the magnetic flux density).

-In Gaussian cgs units

-The extended Maxwell's equations are as follows, in CGS-Gaussian units: